Dick Tracy's Dilemma: Plot

 Sightless goes directly to Dick Tracy, but is stopped at the door by Tracy's friend, Vitamin Flintheart.
 Vitamin believes the beggar is up to no good, and denies him entrance to the house.
 After listening to Sightless' message, Vitamin gets rid of him.
 Still, he passes the message on to Tracy later, and Tracy and Patton manage to find the fence who the three robbers were meeting, Longshot Lillie.
 Lillie is taken into custody and questioned, but is unable to identify the robbers.
 At the same time, the Claw finds Sightless' apartment and kills the blind man with his hook.
 Soon after, Tracy and Patton arrive, and the Claw flees the scene.
-Patton pursues the killer, fires a shot and wounds him, but still, the Claw manages to escape.
+Patton pursues the killer, fires a shot and wounds him, but the Claw manages to escape.

 Tracy notices that the Claw had tried to make a phone call from Sightless' phone, and can identify the first digits from hook scratches on the phone dial.
 He sends Patton to find the rest of the phone number.
 Tracy himself goes to the insurance company and accuses them of stealing the furs from the warehouse.
 They protest against the charges when Patton arrives and tells them that the number leads to the storeowner Humphries.
 Humphries' plan was all along to sell back the furs to the insurance company after the 24 hours had passed and collect the penalty fee stated in the policy.
 He calls the robbers at the same bar as before, instructing them to tell the insurance company to come to the bar with $50,000.
 Feeling guilty about sending Sightless off to a certain death before, Vitamin goes to the bar to find the killer, pretending to be a blind beggar himself.
 Sam and Fred make an attempt to steal the money for themselves, but the Claw, wounded but still capable of fighting, manages to kill them both.
 The killings are witnessed by Vitamin, who also hears the Claw talk on the phone to Humphries, telling him the furs' whereabouts.